lxknll/lammps/pr_text.md

 for further processing:

 - In a 2G-HDNNP, the output quantities are atomic energies.
 They are summed up to yield the total energy of the system.
+We label this contribution "short-range", because it only depends on the local chemical environment of each atom.
 - In a 3G-HDNNP, we keep the prediction of atomic energies and add a second model which predicts atomic charges (the "electrostatic model").
-We use these charges to calculate an additional electrostatic energy contribution.
+We use these charges to calculate an additional long-range electrostatic energy contribution.
 - In a 4G-HDNNP, the electrostatic model predicts environment-dependent atomic electronegativities.
 Optionally, users can also predict element-specific or environment-dependent atomic hardness values.
-These values are piped through a charge equilibration scheme, yielding atomic charges again.
+These values are run through a charge equilibration scheme, yielding atomic charges again.
 In a second step, these atomic charges are fed back into a 2G-HDNNP model, so that the predicted atomic energies contain a global descriptor in the form of the atomic charges.